Bob Menendez: Tenure

 On January 6, 2021, Menendez was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters attacked the U.S. Capitol.
-He was evacuated to an undisclosed location, with other senators, after rioters breached the Capitol.
-He called the attack "anarchy" and "a sad day for our democracy."
+After rioters breached the Capitol, he was evacuated to an undisclosed location with other senators.
+He called the attack "anarchy" and "a sad day for our democracy".
 After the Capitol was secure and Congress reconvened, Menendez voted to certify the election.
 Menendez blamed Trump and Republicans who supported Trump's baseless claims of voter fraud for inciting the attack.
 He also called for an investigation into white supremacy in the military.

 Immigration

 Menendez is an "aggressive advocate" of immigration reform, calling it the "civil rights issue of our time".
-He has introduced multiple pieces of legislation in attempts to overhaul what he calls our "failed immigration system."
+He has introduced multiple pieces of legislation in attempts to overhaul what he calls our "failed immigration system".
 Menendez introduced the Comprehensive Immigration Reform Act of 2011, but it died in the Senate Judiciary Committee.
 In 2009, he introduced the Orphans, Widows, and Widowers Protection Act, granting a pathway to citizenship for the undocumented widowers and orphans of deceased U.S. citizens.

 Menendez is a strong supporter of the DREAM Act, saying, "Children should not be punished for the actions of their parents.
 These kids have grown up as Americans, worked hard in school and now they want to serve our country in the military or pursue a college education.
 This is the only home many of them have known and they should be encouraged to pursue the American dream."
 He voted for the DREAM Act in 2007 and was a cosponsor along with 31 other senators in the Act's failed passage in 2010.

 Menendez voted against denying legal status to illegal immigrants convicted of domestic violence, crimes against children and crimes relating to the illegal purchase or sale of firearms, but voted to establish a six-month to 20-year ban for undocumented immigrants seeking citizenship who had been convicted for the same crimes along with obstruction of justice, human trafficking and the participation of criminal gang activity.

 Menendez supported the Comprehensive Immigration Reform Act of 2006 and Comprehensive Immigration Reform Act of 2007, voting for both bills.
 He voted against Senate Amendment 1151, declaring English the national language of the Federal government of the United States.
-He voted to continue federal funding for declared "sanctuary cities."
+He voted to continue federal funding for declared "sanctuary cities".

 He voted for the Secure Fence Act of 2006, building 700 miles (1,100 km) of physical barriers and expanding surveillance at the Mexico–U.S. border, and supported Senate Amendment 4775, which would have appropriated $1.8 billion for the construction of 370 mi of triple-layered fencing, and 461 mi of vehicle barriers along parts of the Southwest.

 On January 28, 2013, Menendez was a member of a bipartisan group of eight senators that announced principles for comprehensive immigration reform (CIR).
-In 2014 the National Council of La Raza (America's largest Latino advocacy organization) recognized Menendez for his work in supporting immigration reform as a member of the "Gang of Eight."
+In 2014 the National Council of La Raza (America's largest Latino advocacy organization) recognized Menendez for his work in supporting immigration reform as a member of the "Gang of Eight".